gnodwell/Surakarta/README.md

 rails c
 ```

-Then use these commands to create the players:
+Then use this to create the players:

 ```rails
 player1 = User.new :name => "Player1"